buchgr/bazel-remote/README.md

     	Address to listen on.
 Listens on all network interfaces by default.
   -htpasswd_file string
     	Path to a .htpasswd file.
 This flag is optional.
 Please read https://httpd.apache.org/docs/2.4/programs/htpasswd.html.
+  -tls_enabled bool
+    	Bool specifying wheather or not to start the server with tls.
+If true, tls_cert_file and tls_key_file flags are required.
+  -tls_cert_file string
+    	Path to a PEM encoded certificate file.
+Required if tls_enabled is set to true.
+  -tls_key_file string
+    	Path to a PEM encoded key file.
+Required if tls_enabled is set to true.
   -max_size int
     	The maximum size of the remote cache in GiB.
 This flag is required. (default -1) -port int